Using Google Analytics 4 (GA4) to Measure and Improve Your Content Marketing

 • Views of a specific page

-Don’t go too crazy, though; Google only limits you to 20 per account, which is for a good reason.
+Don’t go too crazy, though; Google Analytics 4 limits you to only 30 key events per property (and 50 for Google Analytics 360), which is for a good reason.

-Every goal you’re adding will add an extra column in many reports.
-And too much data will make you lose sight of your main objectives.
-Start off with one or two, and slowly add more over time when you think they are needed.
+Every key event you track will add an extra column in many reports.
+Too much data will make you lose sight of your primary objectives.
+Start with one or two, and slowly add more over time when you think they are needed.

-To create a new goal, click on “Admin” in the left panel, then in the “View” column, click on Goals.
-Simply press the “+New Goal button,” and you’re off.
+To create a new “key event,” click on “Admin” in the left panel, then in the “Data display” column, click on Events.
+Next, click on Create event followed by Create.

-Creating redirects to pages like this can quickly be done within a tool like Inbound Rocket by setting up the form type to post and going to a specific page after.
+Creating redirects to pages like this can quickly be done within a tool like Inbound Rocket by setting up the form type to post and going to a specific page afterward.

-The slug of this page is the destination you need to enter as the Destination URL in your goal, and you’re all good to go.
+The slug of this page is the destination you need to enter as the Destination URL in your key event, and you’re all good to go.

 Aligning your goals across the Customer Journey to what you can track

-Understanding your customers, Customer Journey is crucial if you want to develop strategic marketing tactics that are working.
-Thankfully Google Analytics offers many powerful functions to measure customer behavior, allowing you to learn from this and respond accordingly.
+Understanding your customers, Customer Journey is crucial if you want to develop content marketing efforts that work and deliver results.
+Thankfully, Google Analytics offers many powerful functions to measure customer behavior and marketing trends, allowing you to learn from this and respond accordingly.

-When you start to understand how your customers behave and what they are looking for, you can develop the content to meet their needs at every stage of the journey.
+Your content resonates with your target audience when you understand how they behave and what they are looking for at every stage of their journey.

-So now that you know how to set up goals, let’s start aligning your goals with the different phases of the Customer Journey so that you can track your entire conversion funnel.
+Now that you know how to set up key events for conversions, let’s start aligning your goals with the different phases of the Customer Journey so that you can track your entire conversion funnel.

 Topics and reports to think about here are: